gustavostuff/rucopie/README.md

   * Other tweaks for opacity, shadows and sizing
 * Color palette editor
 * Heavy operations are thread-based (file reading/writing, large data processing)
-* Pixel-perfect in any resolution that is a multiple of 640x360, such as:
+* Pixel-perfect UI in any resolution that is a multiple of 640x360, such as:
   * Standard HD (1280x720)
   * Full HD (1920x1080)
   * WQHD (2560x1440)